band/bandstands/readingNotes/Yuval Harari - NEXUS.md

 # Yuval Harari - Nexus

-APAvar: Yuval Noah Harari (2024). _Nexus: A brief history of information networks from the Stone Age to AI._ Random House.
+APA: Yuval Noah Harari (2024). _Nexus: A brief history of information networks from the Stone Age to AI._ Random House.
 Link: <https://www.penguinrandomhouse.com/books/762444/nexus-by-yuval-noah-harari/ebook/>

 My review: Harari is concerned about the current adoption of new AI systems (LLMs and AGIs).
 He argues that information networks is a useful frame with which to examine the potential impacts on current human societies of AI system adoption.
 He examines other human information networks that have supported religion, education, governance in the past and the present.
 He comes down hard on institutions like religions and bureaucracies.